Clinical Trials Using Anti-PD-1 Monoclonal Antibody TSR-042

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-A Phase 1 Dose Escalation and Cohort Expansion Study of TSR-042, an Anti-PD-1 Monoclonal Antibody, in Patients With Advanced Solid Tumors
+Study of TSR-042, an Anti-programmed Cell Death-1 Receptor (PD-1) Monoclonal Antibody, in Participants With Advanced Solid Tumors

-A Phase 3 Comparison of Platinum-Based Therapy With TSR-042 and Niraparib Versus Standard of Care Platinum-Based Therapy as First-Line Treatment of Stage III or IV Nonmucinous Epithelial Ovarian Cancer
+A Phase 3 Comparison of Platinum-based Therapy With TSR-042 and Niraparib Versus Standard of Care (SOC) Platinum-based Therapy as First-line Treatment of Stage III or IV Nonmucinous Epithelial Ovarian Cancer

 Location: 15 locations

-A Phase 2 Open-Label, Single-Arm Study to Evaluate the Efficacy and Safety of the Combination of Niraparib and TSR-042 in Patients With Platinum Resistant Ovarian Cancer
+Study to Evaluate the Efficacy and Safety of the Combination of Niraparib and Dostarlimab (TSR-042) in Participants With Platinum Resistant Ovarian Cancer

-This is an open-label, single-arm Phase 2 study to evaluate the efficacy and safety of combination of niraparib and TSR-042 in patients with advanced, relapsed, high-grade ovarian, fallopian tube, or primary peritoneal cancer without known BRCA mutation who have platinum-resistant disease and who have also been previously treated with bevacizumab.
+This is an open-label, single-arm Phase 2 study to evaluate the efficacy and safety of combination of niraparib and dostarlimab (TSR-042) in participants with advanced, relapsed, high-grade ovarian, fallopian tube, endometrioid, clear cell ovarian or primary peritoneal cancer without known breast cancer susceptibility gene (BRCA) mutation who have platinum-resistant disease and who have also been previously treated with bevacizumab.

-TSR-042 before Chemoradiotherapy and Surgery for the Treatment of Stage II or III Rectal Cancer with Mismatch Repair Deficiency or Microsatellite Instability
+TSR-042 before Chemoradiotherapy and Surgery for the Treatment of Locally Advanced Mismatch Repair Deficiency or Microsatellite Instability Rectal Cancer

-This phase II trial studies how well TSR-042 before standard chemoradiotherapy and surgery works in treating patients with stage II or III rectal cancer with mismatch repair deficiency or microsatellite instability.
+This phase II trial studies how well TSR-042 before standard chemoradiotherapy and surgery works in treating patients with mismatch repair deficiency or microsatellite instability rectal cancer that has spread to nearby tissue or lymph nodes (locally advanced).
 TSR-042 is a type of medication called an antibody, which is a protein made by the immune system to protect the body from harm.
 TSR-042 blocks another protein (programmed cell death receptor-1, or PD-1) that usually acts as a “brake” on the immune system.
 Blocking this protein is like releasing the brakes, so that the immune system can target tumor cells and kill them.

 Location: 7 locations